Left Vs. Right

 For a long time, driving on a particular side of the road didn’t really matter.
 There weren’t that many travelers, and roads weren’t paved or marked with any sort of traffic signals.
 People were free to move about as they pleased.

-While no consensus existed as to which side of the road people should travel on, there is evidence to suggest that for much of history, it was actually left side driving that was preferred.
+While no consensus existed as to which side of the road people should travel on, there is evidence to suggest that for much of history, it was actually preferred to drive on the left.
 Archaeological evidence suggests that the ancient Romans may have driven their carts and chariots on the left, and the practice seems to have carried over into parts of medieval Europe.

 During feudal and more violent times, most societies preferred left-hand driving, as it offered various advantages while riding by horseback for right-handed individuals.
 Riding on the left-hand side allows one to wield a weapon with their dominant hand as they pass a potential enemy.
 Whether it was a Knight with a sword, or some peasant with a pitchfork, everyone had to be ready for combat at any given time, and that meant keeping to the left so you could more easily attack any potential threat.